hzFishy/UnrealNotes/content/Unreal Engine/Graphics/Types/Procedural Mesh.md

 You can generate a mesh looking the same as a Skeletal Mesh from a Skeletal Mesh Component.

 > [!Warning] Warning
-> Before doing further please note that this is some early testing code that "works" (correct visuals but *seems* to have incorrect triangle count and maybe broken collisions).
+> Before doing further please note that this is some early testing code that "works".
+> For physics you shouldn't use this mesh collisions and physics but add bigger bodies like the Skeletal Mesh Component does.

 Code (primarily taken from [this](https://forums.unrealengine.com/t/create-procedural-mesh-from-animated-skeletal-mesh/429492/11) UE forum post):
 ```cpp